ellierutherford/HotelBookingSystem/Diary_Eleanor.md

 make sure you can't register if already logged in show credit cards of existing user, or allow them add a new card make the logged in UI better

+fix returning only active bookings make sure that the cancel endpoint updates to cancelled status